 As an organisation we encourage and support service users to become formally involved in helping to run the Centre.
 The Centre has a strong and demonstrable commitment to active user involvement.
 Several service users are Board Members (either as Directors or Trustees) and many have registered as company members.
 The Waddington Street Centre strongly supports and encourages the service user ‘movement’ through its internal service user forum.

 Waddington Street Centre Limited Trustee Board meetings take place approximately every 6 weeks and are open for anyone who has an interest in the centre and its strategic workings to attend.

 The remaining trustee board meeting dates – all meetings are held at 4.00pm at Waddington Street Centre - for 2018 are:

 Monday 29th July

 Clink on this links below for the minutes of the board meetings over the past 12 months.

 The Trustees are responsible for preparing the Report of the Trustees and the financial statement in accordance with applicable law and UK accounting standards.
 Company law requires the Trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the charitable company and of the incoming resources and application of resources.

 To read or download Waddington Street Centre's most up-to-date accounts, you can click here to visit the Charity Commission website where all the relevant information is publicly available.
-If you’d like to read previous years’ Financial Extracts or Audited Accounts, please contact us directly and we’d be happy to send you the relevant documents.
+If you’d like to read last years’ Financial Extracts document, please click here